 Found predominantly in the UK and reaching a length of 3.3 inches, the golden-ringed dragonfly is the biggest in the British Isles.
 With a stunning black and yellow appearance, it is easy to see where these dragonflies get their name from as their yellow markings do indeed look like gold rings.
 Preferring to live near rivers and streams, the much larger female lays her eggs in shallow water where the larvae blend in with the silt on the bottom.
 Golden-ringed dragonflies are capable of flying at great heights and feed mainly on small insects such as flies and midges, but also sometimes butterflies and bees.

 The swamp darner is widespread across North America, and as the name suggests, it is often found around swamps, and occasionally woodland ponds.
-At first glance they often appear to be dark brown, but they actually have a number of thin, lime green rings on their abdomen.
-With a length of 3.5 inches, they are known to be quite a heavy dragonfly which only flies quite slowly.
+At first glance, they often appear to be dark brown, but they actually have a number of thin, lime-green rings on their abdomen.
+With a length of 3.5 inches, they are known to be quite a heavy dragonfly that only flies quite slowly.
 The females lay their eggs on wood or leaves near shallow water and when they hatch the nymphs then crawl into the water.
 Swamp darners feed on a range of insects and smaller dragonflies and often catch their prey as they are flying.

 The coastal petaltail (petalura litorea) is an endangered species of dragonfly from Australia where it prefers to live in the thick vegetation surrounding swampland.
 Reaching lengths of around 4 inches, they have a distinctive appearance that makes them easily identifiable.
 Coastal petaltails have black heads with yellow spots while their bodies have black and yellow stripes and males have orange “petaltails” at the end of their bodies to attract females.
 These are particularly unusual dragonflies as, unlike most other species, they lay their eggs in burrows which are usually next to a body of water.
 Often, their larvae is at risk from predators, which is one of the reasons that their population is decreasing.